learn-co-curriculum/dsc-project-template/README.md

 - Delete unnecessary files from the repo using `git rm`
    - The presentation PDF: `DS_Project_Presentation_Template.pdf`
    - This README file: `README.md`
+   - Any unused data files in the `data` folder
    - Any unused images in the `images` folder

 ### Submit Your Project